apache/royale-docs/welcome/why-royale.md

 The advantages of using Royale

-Let's face it.
-There are lots of frameworks out there and each one claims to be the best.
+Let's face it: there are lots of application frameworks out there and each one claims to be the best.
 What does Royale give you that you don't get with other frameworks?

 ## Time Proven
-Royale takes the best parts of Flex which was the first major web application framework.
-Flex was developed by the best in the field and Royale was designed by one of the lead architects of Flex.
+Royale takes the best parts of Flex, which was the first major web application framework.
+The best minds in the field developed Flex, and one of the lead architects of Flex led the design of Royale.

 ## Battle Tested
-Flex has run huge enterprise applications and Royale sits on the experience of that.
-Royale is being used to continue to run these applications which were originally developed in Flex.
+Flex has run huge enterprise applications and Royale sits on that experience.
+Organizations are using Royale to continue to develop and run applications which were originally developed in Flex.

 ## Safe
 Royale is backed by Apache and offers the peace of mind knowing that Apache processes govern Royale's releases.

 ## Unopinionated
-If you are using a framework, chances are you have been fighting with the framework to do what you want.
-You searched Stack Overflow to be told "you're doing it wrong".
-You need to use Framework "x" exactly like so!
+If you are using a framework, chances are you have been fighting to get the framework to do what you want.
+You searched Stack Overflow, only to be told, "You're doing it wrong.
+You need to use Framework "x" exactly like so!"

 In Royale, we don't tell you how to build your applications.

-You like OOP?
+  - You like OOP?
 Great!
-You like FP?
+  - You like FP?
 Great!
-How to manage your state?
+  - How should you manage your application's state?
 However you like!
-You don't like dealing with async rendering loops?
-Great.
-Royale doesn't have them.
+  - You don't like dealing with async rendering loops?
+Great: Royale doesn't have them.
 You want to control exactly how and when something is rendered?
-You are in the driver seat.
+You are in the driver's seat.

-You want to use dependency injection?
+  - You want to use dependency injection?
 Check.
 Don't like it?
 You don't need to use it.

-In short, Royale gives you the tools you need and doesn't tell you have to use them.
+In short, Royale gives you the tools you need and gives you some examples of what they can do, but doesn't tell you how you have to use them.

 ## Fast!
-Most frameworks try to get as close to vanilla javascript as they can.
-In Royale we try to be _faster_ than vanilla javascript.
+Most frameworks try to get as close to vanilla JavaScript as they can.
+In Royale we try to be _faster_ than vanilla JavaScript.
 In most cases Royale will _beat_ the best performance you can squeeze out of native HTML and Javascript.
-That's because the DOM is only used when necessary and we never do any kind of DOM syncing or traversal.
+That's because Royale only uses the DOM when necessary and we never do any kind of DOM syncing or traversal.

 ## Zero configuration necessary
 Out of the box, Royale will build both debug and release builds of your application.
 You don't need any external tools to package "tree shake" or what-have-you.

 ## Small and speedy deployments
 Royale compiles your entire application into a single JS file, a single minified CSS file and a tiny HTML file.
 Your _entire deployment_ can often be smaller than 100KB.
-Because Royale knows a lot about your application, it can be very smart about what's included and what can be minified.
+Because Royale knows a lot about your application, it can be very smart about what it includes and what it can minify.

-With Royale, the need for breaking your app into pieces and doing server side rendering to improve performance can be a thing of the past.
+With Royale, the need to break your app into pieces and do server-side rendering to improve performance can be a thing of the past.
 You can get better performance out of Royale without any of those steps.

 ## The kitchen sink
-Royale has a lot of functionality built in that you might otherwise look for elsewhere.
+Royale has a lot of functionality built in that you might otherwise have to look for elsewhere.

 ## Open
 The Royale community is truly open.
 We're not run by some big company with an agenda.
 We don't care about politics.
+We aren't trying to make a profit.
 We're just little folk like you trying to build great software.
 We're waiting for you to join and help us build upon the best framework on earth!